 In this article, we will see how to react when the stock market crashes.

-When the market is going up, many investors pursue high-flying stocks that capture gains; but when the market crashes, people panic and sell their positions out of fear of losing all of their capital.
+When the market goes up, investors chase high-flying stocks but when the market goes down, people panic sell out of fear of losing their capital.

 In other words, stock market crashes are actually the best time to buy stocks.